synac1/CMP167_59070/week13/src/README.md

 - Array is sorted
 -idea
-to grab the middle index and check if the element at this index is the same as the target -If the elment is smaller than the target  repeat the same process but in the left side of the middle
+to grab the middle index and check if the element at this index is the same as the target -If the target is smaller than element at the middle, check the left half of the array
-- If the elment is bigger  than the target  repeat the same process but in the right side of the middle
+- If the targe is greater  than the element at the middle  check in the right half the array.

 ```
 int binarySearch(int [] arr, int target){